Once upon a time, I ran corporate gyms. I’ve also owned a few businesses of my own. Including a pizzeria in Costa Rica.

 Ultimately?
 You’ve gotta trust me for this to work.
 Hopefully, you also like me.

 So we don’t use our discovery call reviewing my process, peep this short walkthrough first.
-There is a prompt for you to book a call at the end.
+There’s a prompt for you to book a call at the end.

 Meanwhile, this is how events generally unfold:

-Exceptions might include, but are not limited to large scopes in excess of 30 emails, where the work exceeds two weeks of effort.
+Exceptions might include, but are not limited to, large scopes in excess of 30 emails or anything where the work exceeds two weeks of effort.

 In such cases, I can take 50% down and then bill you a prorated amount for any emails in the feedback stage around the two-week mark.

 At the same time as I send the scope, I’ll also want to tie up the following loose ends.